KeithXc/md_c_server/readme_for_gemini.md

 3.  **Root Cause Analysis**: The illogical behavior of `strstr` failing pointed towards memory corruption.
 A detailed code review revealed a classic **off-by-one error** in the `append_string` helper function.
 The check `current_len + str_len >= *capacity` did not account for the final null terminator, allowing `strcat` to write one byte out of bounds.
 This corrupted the memory heap, which coincidentally damaged the `template_content` string before it could be used, causing `strstr` to fail.
 4.  **Solution**: The condition in `append_string` was corrected to `current_len + str_len + 1 > *capacity`.
 This resolved both the server crashes and the template replacement failure.
 5.  **Takeaway**: When a standard library function like `strstr` appears to fail for no logical reason, suspect memory corruption.
 Carefully review all manual memory management, buffer allocations (`realloc`), and string operations (`strcat`, `strcpy`) for potential off-by-one or buffer overflow errors.

+### Example 4: The Missing `cmark` Dependency

+We encountered a build failure where `cmark.h` was not found.

+1.  **Problem**: The build failed with `fatal error: cmark.h: No such file or directory`.
+2.  **Root Cause**: The project assumed `cmark` was installed on the system, but it was missing.
+3.  **Solution**: We modified `CMakeLists.txt` to use CMake's `FetchContent` module.
+This automatically downloads and builds `cmark` (version 0.30.2) from GitHub during the build process, ensuring a self-contained and reproducible build environment.
+4.  **Takeaway**: Explicitly managing dependencies via `FetchContent` is more robust than relying on system-installed libraries.

+### Example 5: The Slow Rebuilds

+We noticed that `run.sh` was performing a full rebuild every time.

+1.  **Problem**: `run.sh` was running `make clean` on every execution, slowing down the development loop.
+2.  **Solution**: We optimized `run.sh` to remove the `make clean` step and only run `cmake` if the `Makefile` is missing.
+This enables incremental builds, significantly speeding up the restart process.